Iribarren number

 In fluid dynamics, the Iribarren number or Iribarren parameter – also known as the surf similarity parameter and breaker parameter – is a dimensionless parameter used to model several effects of (breaking) surface gravity waves on beaches and coastal structures.
-The parameter is named after the Spanish engineer Ramón Iribarren Cavanilles (1900–1967), who introduced it to describe the occurrence of wave breaking on sloping beaches.
+The parameter is named after the Basque Spanish engineer Ramón Iribarren Cavanilles (1900–1967), who introduced it to describe the occurrence of wave breaking on sloping beaches.
 The parameter used to describe breaking wave types on beaches; or wave run-up on – and reflection by – beaches, breakwaters and dikes.

 Iribarren Number (ξ_{0}) as a function of wave height with constant beach steepness of 7.5 degrees.

 Iribarren's work was further developed by Jurjen Battjes in 1974, who named the parameter after Iribarren.

 The importance of this parameter for so many aspects of waves breaking on slopes appears to justify that it be given a special name.
 In the author's opinion it is appropriate to call it the "Iribarren number" (denoted by "Ir"), in honor of the man who introduced it and who has made many other valuable contributions to our knowledge of water waves.